 This upscale restaurant serves omakase (chef’s choice) only: $98 for seven courses or $165 for 10.
 The carefully calibrated progression of dishes is designed to achieve a distinctive balance of tastes, colors, and cooking methods (roasting, steaming, frying, simmering and served raw).
-Mitsunori Kusakabe, an alum of Nobu Tokyo, New York and Miami Beach, oversees the sushi bar.
-After leaving Miami, Kusakabe honed his skills at Sushi Ran, the revered Sausalito sushi restaurant.
-He’s is an expert in traditional Edomae sushi techniques, as well as a certified blowfish butcher—order accordingly.
+Mitsunori Kusakabe, an alum of Nobu Tokyo and Sausalito's revered Sushi Ran, an expert in traditional Edomae sushi techniques, as well as a certified blowfish butcher, oversees the sushi bar.

 This Michelin-starred fish haven is headed up by chef Jackson Yu, a local restauranteur who also owns several outposts of Live Sushi and Okane, next door.
-Yu moved to the Bay Area at the age of 18 and has been honing his skills in preparing traditional Edomae-style sushi for two decades.
+Yu moved to the Bay Area at the age of 18 and has been honing his skills in preparing traditional Edomae-style sushi for two decades and nearly all the fish is flown from Tokyo’s Tsukiji Fish Market three times a week.
 The restaurant offers two fixed-price tasting menus, the Hideaki omakase (two appetizers, one sashimi, 10 pieces of nigiri and one owan for $150) or the Yamato omakase (two appetizers, two sashimi, one yakimono, 12 pieces of nigiri and one owan for $200).
-Nearly all the fish is flown from Tokyo’s Tsukiji Fish Market—shipments arrive three times a week.
-(Even the Gen-emon porcelain dishware is imported.)
-Splurge on the sake pairing, with is served in handcrafted Seikado pewter cups and pitchers.
+Splurge on the sake pairing, which is served in handcrafted Seikado pewter cups and pitchers.

 Hinata’s head chefs, Gavin Leung and Weida Chen, have years of experience under their belts after working at Sushi Ran, Ijji and Tazaki Sushi.
 Their Civic Center sushi spot offers just two choices: 18 courses for $78 or 23 courses for $108.
 Go with the latter, the grand omakase, which includes an appetizer, nigiri, three multi-bite “movements” of progressive flavors, owan and dessert.
 The seafood is flown in several times a week from Tsujiki Market.

 This Michael Mina sushi and izakaya spot is moody and romantic, lit by a throng of glowing lanterns and swathed in stone, concrete, and Douglas fir.
 It’s helmed by chef Ken Tomonaga, who previously earned raves at Hana Japanese Restaurant in Sonoma.
-The nigiri tasting menu ($110) is the highlight, which features nine courses of fish flown in daily from around the globe (including, of course, Japan).
-The sushi bar serves up rolls, sashimi, and sushi, as well as small plates.
-The booze here receives nearly as much attention as the fish, thanks to Master of Sake Stuart Morris, who also curates an extensive collection of single malt, blended, and single-grain Japanese whiskies.
-Tack on the sake pairing ($15) or whiskey ceremony ($16 to $225).
+The nigiri tasting menu ($110) is the highlight, featuring nine courses of fish flown in daily from around the globe (including, of course, Japan).
+The bar serves up rolls, sashimi, and sushi, as well as small plates.
+Booze here receives nearly as much attention as the fish, thanks to Master of Sake Stuart Morris, who also curates an extensive collection of single malt, blended, and single-grain Japanese whiskies.
+Elevate your meal with his sake pairing ($15) or whiskey ceremony ($16 to $225).